-Laragen provides reliable, fast, and affordable STR based human cell line authentication services.
-Our STR cell line authentication tests complies with ANSI/ATCC ASN-0002-2011 guidelines.
-Laragen has over 10 year experience working on STR PCR and fragment analysis.
+Laragen provides reliable, fast, and affordable STR-based human cell-line authentication services.
+Our STR cell-line authentication tests comply with ANSI/ATCC ASN-0002-2011 guidelines.
+Laragen has over 10 years experience working on STR analysis.

-Before sending the sample, please download and read Cell ID Shipping Instruction
+Before sending the samples, please download and read Cell ID Shipping Instruction

-The GenePrint 10 System allows co-amplification and three-color detection of ten human markers (nine STR markers, Amelogenin for gender identification and one mouse marker), including D21S11, TH01, TPOX, vWA, Amelogenin, CSF1PO, D16S539, D7S820, D13S317, D5S818 and the mouse marker.
+The GenePrint 10 System allows co-amplification and three-color detection of ten human markers (nine STR markers, Amelogenin for gender identification), including D21S11, TH01, TPOX, vWA, Amelogenin, CSF1PO, D16S539, D7S820, D13S317, D5S818..
 These markers collectively provide a genetic profile with a random match probability of 1 in 2.92 × 109.
-GenePrint is able to detect any mouse contaminants down to as little as 1% in a human cell line.
+GenePrint is an economical choice for confirmation of cell-line identity.

-All contaminated cultures should be treated or discarded.
-Mycoplasma belongs to the family Mollicutes; including Mycoplasma, Acholeplasma, Ureaplasma, Entomoplasma, and Spiroplasma.
+Mycoplasma belongs to the family Mollicutes; including, Mycoplasma, Acholeplasma, Ureaplasma, Entomoplasma, and Spiroplasma.
 They are the smallest free-living and self-replicating organisms.
-Six Mycoplasma species: M.orale, M.arginii, M.fermentans, M.salivarum, M.hyorhinis and A.laidlawii, account for 95% of all mycoplasma contamination in cell cultures.
+Six Mycoplasma species: M.orale, M.arginii, M.fermentans, M.salivarum, M.hyorhinis and A.laidlawii, account for 95% of all Mycoplasma contamination in cell cultures.